NBISweden/tissue-adherent-VMB/README.md

 This repository contains the code related to the article "Distinct human cervical tissue-adherent and luminal microbiome communities correlate with mucosal host gene expression and protein levels" [Edfeldt, Kaldhusdal et al (202X)](https://doi.org/)

-The analysis can be reproduced by installing `conda` and running the individual rmarkdown scripts.
-It will download the data sets from the relevant sources as described bellow.

 This project used multiple datasets:
   - Transcriptomics data (bulk mRNA-SEQ)
   - Microbiota data (16S)
   - Protein data (bead-based affinity assay)

+The analysis can be reproduced by installing `conda` and running the individual rmarkdown scripts.
+The `WORKFLOW.md` file describes the input and output of each rmarkdown script.
+The raw counts for the microbiota and the transcriptomics data is downloaded from ENA and GEO respectively in the rmarkdown script named `03_normalize_data.Rmd`.
+The normalized MFI protein values is downloaded in `Figure_06.Rmd`.

 ## Data Availability Statement